Scottish National Trail (incl. GPX!)

 By this point the route has joined the Cape Wrath Trail at Mandally and the glories of the dramatic West Highlands reveal themselves - the Falls of Glomach, the wilds of Monar and the Great Wilderness of Letterewe.
 The route crosses wild country to Oykel Bridge and then to Inchnadamph (Sutherland Trail) and into Sutherland.
 A final wild stretch leads through this lonely land, passing the iconic beach of Sandwood Bay en route to Cape Wrath - and journey's end.

-- Kirk Yetholm - Harestanes 28 km (Slightly harder)
+- Kirk Yetholm - Harestanes 28 km (Slightly harder).
+The SNT switches to St Cuthbert's Way towards Melrose.

 - Harestanes - Melrose 24 km (Slightly harder)

-- Melrose - Traquair 29 km (Slightly harder)
+- Melrose - Traquair 29 km (Slightly harder).
+The SNT switches to Southern Upland Way towards Traquair.

 - Traquair - Peebles 12 km (1-Easy)